dtipson/thenUse/README.md

         .thenUse('delay',2000)
         .thenUse('fadeTo',3000, 0.4, red.$ );

-//and now redtheHeaderthenFadeitThenUnred is a function that does all that to the header redtheHeaderthenFadeitThenUnred();
+//now redtheHeaderthenFadeitThenUnred is a function that does all that to the header

+redtheHeaderthenFadeitThenUnred();
 ```